Skip to content

 • Body text ≥ 16px, line length 45–75 characters.

 • No horizontal scroll.
-Test 320px viewport — that's the floor.
+Test 320px viewport.
+That's the floor.

 Mistake: page loads in 8 seconds → Fix: chase Core Web Vitals, not myths